mpatacchiola/blog/_posts/2017-12-11-dissecting-reinforcement-learning-8.markdown

 ![Perceptron Graph Chain]({{site.baseurl}}/images/reinforcement_learning_approximators_perceptron_graph_chain.png){:class="img-responsive"}

 As I told you above, the only difference between the linear approximator and the Perceptron is the activation function $$\phi$$.
 The original perceptron uses a [sign function](https://en.wikipedia.org/wiki/Sign_function) to generate a binary output of type zero/one.
 The sign function introduce a relevant problem.
-Using a sign function is **not possible to apply gradient descent** because this function is not differentiable.
+Using a sign function it is **not possible to apply gradient descent** because this function is not differentiable.
 Another important detail I should tell you is that gradient based techniques (such as the backpropagation) were unknown at that time.

 **How did Rosenblatt train the Perceptron?** Here is the cool part, Rosenblatt used a form of [Hebbian learning](https://en.wikipedia.org/wiki/Hebbian_theory).
 The psychologist [Donald Hebb](https://en.wikipedia.org/wiki/Donald_O._Hebb) had published a few years before (1949) the work entitled *"The Organization of Behavior"* where he explained cognitive processes from the point of view of neural connectivity patterns.
 The principle is easy to grasp: **when two neurons fire at the same time their connection is strengthened**.
 Ronsenblat was inspired by this work when he defined the update rule of the Perceptron.
 The update rule directly manages the three possible outcomes of the training phase and it is repeated for a certain number of epochs: